amitfr123/quartz_notes/content/Programming Languages/Interpreters Research/Formal Languages.md

 Regular languages help us solve 2 problems:
 * Specification - how do we have a complete definition for a formal language.
-* Recognition - given language **L** and a word **W** how do we check if: $$W\in{L}$$ **It should be noted that tools like Yacc Bison and Flex may be used to create regular languages for programming.**
+* Recognition - given language **L** and a word **W** how do we check if: $$W\in{L}$$ **It should be noted that tools like Yacc,Bison and Flex may be used to create regular languages for programming.**

 ## Regular grammar
 Regular grammar is a grammar that is **right-regular** or **left-regular** and it requires: